 Michigan State University provides services and accommodations to persons with temporary conditions or injuries for both academic and workplace settings.
-On a campus of nearly 50,000 people, temporary injuries happen everyday, and both professors and supervisors are willing to provide accommodations during the time of injury.
-However, if the injury or condition is significant or recovery will be long-term, the Resource Center for Persons with Disabilities is here to help.
+Support is provided when the injury or condition is significant or recovery will be long-term.

 Students who experience a disabling temporary condition or significant injury (i.e. a broken leg, a sprained wrist, knee surgery or a long term recovery from surgery) may register with the Resource Center for Persons with Disabilities.
 RCPD encourages students to communicate with professors prior to the time an accommodation is needed.

-Please understand that common, non-disabling illnesses such as a cold, flu, strep throat or mononucleousis are not covered by RCPD and should be worked out with individual instructional faculty under attendance policies.
+Please understand that common, non-disabling illnesses* such as a cold, flu, strep throat, covid, mononucleosis, and many surgical procedures are not covered by RCPD and should be worked out with individual instructional faculty under attendance policies.

 Temporary Mobility Resources

-Please see RCPD's Accessibility at MSU page for information about architectural accessibility, mobility aids/equipment, and more.
+Please see RCPD's Accessibility at MSU page for information about architectural accessibility and more.

-To receive temporary adjustments for a mobility-related condition/injury, please begin the RCPD registration process and/or contact Access Specialist Lynne Swerhone.
+To receive temporary adjustments for a mobility-related condition/injury, please begin the RCPD registration process.

 Temporary Arm & Wrist Injuries

-To receive temporary adjustments for an arm/wrist-related condition/injury, please begin the RCPD registration process and/or contact Access Specialist Tesia Freer.
+To receive temporary adjustments for an arm/wrist-related condition/injury, please begin the RCPD registration process.

 Students who have difficulty writing may find the suggestions below helpful.
 There are also additional resources found on the Assistive Technology page.